Ananas120/mag/README.md

 - [x] Add the possibility to add a *context offset* for the contexts' `positional encoding index`
 - [x] Add the `batch`-merging mode for contexts (give multiple contexts during training).
 - [x] Add the `document`-mode for contexts (give an entire `wikipedia` paragraph at once).
+- [x] Allow to split context and pass it as separated sentences
+- [x] Perform Google / Bing search to get best results
+- [x] Perform Q&A based on a google-search result
+- [x] Create a Discord bot

 ## Answer Generator approaches